awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 ## Recipe variables<a name="recipe-variables"></a>

 Recipe variables expose information from the current component and nucleus for you to use in your recipes\.
-For example, you can use recipe variables to pass component configuration parameters to a lifecycle script that exists as an artifact\.
+You can use recipe variables within lifecycle definitions in component recipes\.
+For example, use a recipe variable to pass component configuration parameters to an application that you run in a lifecycle script\.

 Recipe variables use `{recipe_variable}` syntax\.
-The double curly braces indicate a recipe variable\.
+The curly braces indicate a recipe variable\.

 AWS IoT Greengrass supports the following recipe variables: